jaceksan/pex-test/README.md

 3. how many videos within each category have < 1k views, 1-10K, 10-100K, 100k-1M, 1M+ views
    (additionally please provide any other insights you find relevant)

+Additionally I implemented the following report:

+1. hourly views within each category for last 7 days

 First I loaded data manually and did few checks, see [checks.sql](sql/checks.sql) file for more details.

 Findings: